Laika-class submarine

-The Laika class, Russian designation Project 545 Laika (Лайка), also referred to as Husky class (Хаски), are series of nuclear-powered, modular, fifth-generation multi-purpose submarines currently under development by Malakhit Marine Engineering Bureau for the Russian Navy.
+The Laika class, Russian designation Project 545 Laika (Лайка), also referred to as Husky class (Хаски), are a series of nuclear-powered, modular, fifth-generation multi-purpose submarines currently under development by Malakhit Marine Engineering Bureau for the Russian Navy.

 History

 On 16 December 2014, it became known Malakhit was developing a new fifth-generation nuclear submarine as an internal initiative.
 On 17 March 2016, the codename Husky was disclosed, and finally on 8 August 2016, a contract was signed with the Russian Defence Ministry for development of the submarine.
 In April 2018, Malakhit CEO Vladimir Dorofeyev reported the preliminary design of the prospective Husky class nuclear submarine was complete.
 A year later, in April 2019, Malakhit announced it had launched R&D work on the submarine under a new codename Laika.

 On 24 December 2019, during the Russia's Defence Ministry Board session held in Moscow, project number and some technical characteristics of the submarine were revealed.
 The lead vessel of the class is expected to be built by 2027–2030.